Turning a Fly Tipped Alleyway Into Wildlife Friendly Garden

 How We Started

-In July 2025, during a dinner with our neighbours, we decided to tidy up the alleyway.
 We thought a good place to start would be to paint the 10m-long breezeblock wall.
-We thought that it would make the alleyway look cared for, which would deter fly-tippers.
+Perhaps it would make the alleyway look cared for, which would deter fly-tippers.
 So we got in touch with a local artist Richard @ Heart Murals, who agreed to paint a mural on the wall.

 We are hopeful that the improvements to the alleyway will stop the fly-tipping or at least slow it down.
 Then we aim to make the space as wildlife-friendly as possible.
-We have installed a couple of hedgehog houses, and we are planning to add bee-friendly plants, birdhouses, and anything else that we can do to encourage animals to the alleyway.
-Eventually, we will add seating areas for humans to enjoy the alleyway too:)
+We are planning to add hedghog houses, bee-friendly plants, birdhouses, and anything else that we can do to encourage animals to the alleyway.

 New images will be added regularly as the alleyway progresses